Dual Diagnosis Treatment

 What Is Dual Diagnosis?

-Dual Diagnosis is when an individual has been diagnosed with one or more mental health conditions and a substance abuse disorder (SUD).
+Dual diagnosis is a clinical term used to describe a condition where an individual has been diagnosed with one or more mental health conditions and a substance abuse disorder (SUD) simultaneously.

 The term “dual diagnosis” was first identified in the 1980s.
 Today, however, the term has been updated, and the new terminology for dual diagnosis is now “co-occurring disorders” (COD).
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), CODs affect people of all ages from many different backgrounds, and these illnesses can be severe and recurrent.